Clastify logo

 Waves in technology and society

-Wave technology matters because waves can carry energy and information without transporting matter from source to receiver.
+Wave technology is useful because waves can carry energy and information without transporting matter from source to receiver.
 Electromagnetic waves are used in radio, mobile communication, radar, thermal imaging, optical fibres, X-ray imaging and radiotherapy.
 Mechanical waves are used in sonar, ultrasound scans, non-destructive testing and seismology.

-There’s a useful NOS point here: the same wave model supports many different technologies, but each application depends on how the wave interacts with matter.
-Microwaves help with communication and cooking for different reasons.
-X-rays work in imaging because they penetrate soft tissue more than bone, but that same ionising ability makes radiation protection essential.
-Physics models are powerful because they generalise — and useful because we know where the details matter.
+There is a good NOS point here: the same wave model supports many different technologies, but each application depends on how waves interact with matter.
+Microwaves are useful in communication and cooking for different reasons; X-rays are useful in imaging because they penetrate soft tissue more than bone, but the same ionising ability makes radiation protection essential.
+Physics models are powerful because they generalise — and useful because we also know where the details matter.

 Were those notes helpful?